ably-labs/ably-labs-template-repo/README.md

 6. Update this README so it provides enough information for people to understand how it works, how to run it locally and how it can be deployed to the cloud (see [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes)).
 7. Update the query string in the static asset link:
   - For the logo at the bottom of this README and
-  - Please use a cusom `favicon` that uses the ably static asset endpoint `<link rel="icon" type="image/svg+xml" href="https://static.ably.dev/motif-red.svg?lorem-ipsum" />` and ensure this uses the same unique identifier as the Ably logo on the README.
+  - Please use a custom `favicon` if you're creating a web app.
+The favicon should use the ably static asset endpoint `<link rel="icon" type="image/svg+xml" href="https://static.ably.dev/motif-red.svg?lorem-ipsum" />` and ensure this uses the same unique identifier as the Ably logo on the README.
   - More info in [this repo](https://github.com/ably-labs/static-assets).
 8. Add a GitHub workflow to build/test/deploy your application.
 Use the [Ably Control API GitHub action](https://github.com/ably-labs/ably-control-api-action) to avoid creating Ably apps/API keys manually (see the `create-infra.yml` workflow in this repo).
 9. Add this repository to the [selected repositories in the Ably Labs org](https://github.com/organizations/ably-labs/settings/actions) that are allowed to run GitHub Actions.